How I Successfully Date My Husband

-Before I tell you how I successfully date my husband after having kids, it’s really important to understand where our relationship started and how it’s grown.
+Before I tell you how I successfully date my husband now that we have kids, it’s really important to understand where our relationship started and how it’s grown.

 Every aspect hasn’t been successful or magnificent, but we have walked this journey together side by side.

-If you grab nothing else from this, make sure you realize that this journey with your spouse if just that, a journey.
+If you grab nothing else from this, make sure you realize that this journey with your spouse is just that, a journey.

 When you decided to jump out into the dating world, I would imagine you had a motivation and a purpose behind that action.

-You wanted to find someone who could be your forever soulmate.
+You wanted to find someone who could be your forever soulmate and best friend.
 You wanted to find someone who was like-minded that wanted the same things in life as you.

 This person had to be likable, have a good personality, match the same quirkiness as you, and have your same sense of humor.